-Years ago before any of the major social networks popped up on the internet every little niche had their forums on the web.
-Some of them had tens of thousands of active users talking about anything you can think of.
-From restoring cars to training your dogs.
+Years ago, before any of the major social networks popped up on the internet, every little niche had its forums on the web.
+Some of them had tens of thousands of active users talking about anything you can think of, from restoring cars to training your dogs.

 Nowadays, Facebook Groups have pretty much replaced those niche forums.
-This is great from the user point of view because you can participate in 30 groups at the same time and it all runs through your Facebook newsfeed.
+This is great from the user’s point of view because you can participate in 30 groups at the same time, and it all runs through your Facebook newsfeed.

-What we’ve seen happening over the last year though is that more and more people and brands are moving away, migration from Facebook Pages to Facebook Groups.
+What we’ve seen happening over the last year, though, is that more and more people and brands are moving away, migrating from Facebook Pages to Facebook Groups.
 This movement is understandable because Facebook made it harder and harder to get any of your fans to see any of your updates unless you pay to boost your posts.

 One of the other reasons why Facebook Groups are becoming more and more popular is because you can build a real relationship with your target audience.